 Daniel is a specialist Employment and Discrimination barrister.
 He represents individuals, businesses and other organisations in the Employment Tribunal (ET) and Employment Appeal Tribunal (EAT).
-He also has experience of goods and services discrimination claims in the County Court.
+He also has experience of goods and services discrimination claims.

 Daniel also has substantial experience of professional regulatory/disciplinary proceedings; he has handled cases from across the spectrum of fitness to practise concerns.

 Add this expertise to your shortlist

 Daniel’s interest in Employment and Discrimination law began before he was called to the Bar and he undertook a unique pupillage scheme, which involved spending six months at the Free Representation Unit (‘FRU’), representing Claimants in the ET, prior to undertaking 12 months in chambers.

-Daniel has broad experience of ET proceedings, including expertise in unfair/constructive dismissal, wages, breach of contract, whistleblowing and TUPE related claims.
+Daniel has broad experience of ET proceedings, including expertise in unfair/constructive dismissal, wages, breach of contract and whistleblowing claims.
 He is frequently instructed in discrimination claims, having been involved in cases concerning almost all types of ‘prohibited conduct’ and protected characteristics.
 He is also experienced in handling claims involving multiple Claimants and/or Respondents.
-In light of this experience, Daniel has been instructed in relation to County Court discrimination claims.
+In light of this experience, Daniel has been instructed in relation to goods and services discrimination claims.

 Daniel has appeared before the EAT on numerous occasions including several Rule 3(10) hearings and five full hearings including: